-The multi-WAN models support this on their Ethernet WAN interface for selected models; however, if you turn on Hardware Acceleration, the accelerated traffic will bypass the rules in Bandwidth Limit, Quality of Service (QoS), and Content Security Management (CSM), also, Data Flow Monitor and Traffic Graph will not be able to count them.
+The multi-WAN models support this on their Ethernet WAN interface for selected models; however, if you turn on Hardware Acceleration, the accelerated traffic will by-pass the following features: Traffic Graph, WAN Budget.

 DrayOS provides two options for Hardware Acceleration, Auto and Manual.
 In Auto mode, Hardware Acceleration will automatically apply to the heaviest TCP sessions.
 In Manual mode, the network administrator can choose to accelerate the sessions of a certain protocol, source IP, or QoS class.